 At a very high level, the company looks at employees as service providers.
-As employees we provide a service and the company pays us for this service.
+As employees, we provide a service and the company pays us for this service.
 We work for 2 weeks and then we are paid for 2 weeks of work.
 Just like contractors, we work and we are compensated.
 If we were contractors or vendors providing a service to the company, we wouldn’t ask for a “severance” package when the job was complete.

-To the company a severance package is there to help a recently laid off employee during the transition period when the employee is looking for the next job and will have no income.
+To the company, a severance package is there to help a recently laid off employee during the transition period when the employee is looking for the next job and will have no income.
 In most cases, employers are not required to pay a severance.
-Paying a severance may be the “right thing to do”, but is is not a requirement.
+Paying a severance may be the “right thing to do”, but is not a requirement.

 Remember, layoffs usually happen because the company is in some sort of financial hardship or wants to improve its position.
 When a company is trying to strengthen its financial position, paying 2 months of salary as a severance for employees who are not providing a service is a tough thing to do.
 Do large companies have cash in the bank?
 Yes, absolutely?
-Does local companies want to be known as a good employer and have good relations with it customers and the community?
+Does a local companies want to be known as a good employer and have good relations with its customers and the community?
 Yes.
 And does large brands want to give confidence to the remaining employees that they will not be left high and dry if something else were to happen to the company so the remaining employees don’t all go running off?
 Probably.

 Do companies that lay off employees look at severance packages as “pain and suffering” payments?
 No. Do they look at them as “loyalty” payments?
 No, they do not.
-At the end of the day, this is a business with a board of directors and stock holders that want results.
+At the end of the day, this is a business with a board of directors and stockholders that want results.

 Back to our initial question: